motion/orbit/projects/blog/src/pages/update-one/index.md

 ### The Features

-For now Orbit is a lot like Spotlight with a Home, which shows recent activity and a directory of people in your cloud and apps you have installed.
+For now Orbit is a lot like Spotlight with a Home that shows recent activity, a directory of people in your cloud, and apps you have installed.
 As we move forward we want it to be a lot more contextual, which I'll explain more in the Context section.

 > Use the shortcut Option+Space to open Orbit from anywhere.